 Delhi to Kedarnath trip cost is around INR 10,000 to INR 15,000 per person.
 However, it depends on accommodation, mode of travel, number of days, and sightseeing places.

 Kedarnath Yatra from Delhi by Road (Self Drive): Trip Plan - 6 Days Itinerary

 Embark on the road trip from Delhi to Kedarnath to seek blessings from Lord Shiva.
 This divine abode is among the holiest destinations of Hindu pilgrimages.
 During the tour, you will get opportunities to visit other holy places such as Haridwar, Rishikesh, Devprayag, Rudraprayag, Guptkashi, and Sonprayag.
 Here is the detailed itinerary for Kedarnath from Delhi by road.

 Start your tour from Delhi to Kedarnath by car.
 On the first day, drive from Delhi to Haridwar.
 Complete check-in Haridwar and unwind.
 In the evening, visit Har ki Pauri and attend Ganga Aarti.

 - Distance from Delhi to Haridwar: 230 km

 Day 2: Haridwar – Guptkashi

 Savor the early morning breakfast, check out from the hotel, and head towards Guptkashi.
-On arrival, check-in at the accommodation and relax.
-You can take a stroll nearby places and explore the enchanting beauty of this quaint town.
+On arrival, check in at the accommodation and relax.
+Then, you can take a stroll in nearby places and explore the enchanting beauty of this quaint town.